01 of 53

 Fall Peony Foliage (Paeonia)

 Many, many times red foliage puts in an appearance all on its own.
-I mentioned earlier in this gallery that peonies bring multiple interest to the garden.
 The ferny foliage takes on a maroon hue in the fall, just in time to complement the colors of your fall blooming flowers.Continue to 50 of 53 below.

 50 of 53